 When it comes to blogs and emails, it's best to use CTAs at the end.

 And the reason for that is crystal clear.
 You can’t ask someone who has just arrived to consider your offer or buy your products.

 You need to catch their attention first, then convince them of taking your desired action.

-The effectiveness of a call to action is measured through conversion rates.
+The best way to measure the effectiveness of a call to action is through conversion rates.
 You know you have a strong CTA if lots of your visitors are converting into leads.

 There isn’t a universal statement or line of text you can use to convert the most.
 In fact, lots of overused words and phrases may cause your CTA to convert less.

 Want to create a compelling call to action?